dpacassi/UltimateDrupalReference/README.md

 - [Scheduled Transitions](https://www.drupal.org/project/scheduled_transitions) - Users may select a specific revision, and it will be changed to a different moderation state at a specified date.
 - [Scheduled Updates](https://www.drupal.org/project/scheduled_updates) - The Scheduled Updates module allows scheduling updates at a specific date and time to entities such as Content(nodes), Users, Terms, Files and many more.
 - [Scheduler](https://www.drupal.org/project/scheduler) - Scheduler gives content editors the ability to schedule nodes to be published and unpublished at specified dates and times in the future.
+- [Sitemap](https://www.drupal.org/project/sitemap) - The Sitemap module displays one or more human-readable lists of links on a page.
 - [State Machine](https://www.drupal.org/project/state_machine) - Provides code-driven workflow functionality.
 It's also being used in Drupal Commerce to define checkout workflows.
   - This blog post is very helpful to get started with State Machine: [Set up workflows with State machine on Drupal 8](https://www.flocondetoile.fr/blog/set-workflows-state-machine-drupal-8).
 - [TacJS](https://www.drupal.org/project/tacjs) - Comply to the European cookie law using tarteaucitron.js.